oneup03/VRto3D/README.md

 - VRto3D has to be installed and SteamVR launched once for this config file to show up
 - Modify the `Documents\My Games\vrto3d\default_config.json` for your setup
-- Most changes made to this configuration require a restart of SteamVR to take effect
+- Some changes made to this configuration require a restart of SteamVR to take effect
 - Fields with a `"+"` next to them will be saved to a game's profile when you press `Ctrl + F7` and can be reloaded from `default_config.json` using `Ctrl + F10`
 - Reference [Virtual-Key Code](https://github.com/oneup03/VRto3D/blob/main/vrto3d/src/key_mappings.h) strings for user hotkeys
 - Reference [Profile Creation Steps](#profile-creation-steps) for creating a game-specific profile